-A shell is a special user program which provides an interface to the user to use operating system services.
-Shell accept human readable commands from the user and convert them into something which kernel can understand.
-It is a command language interpreter that execute commands read from input devices such as keyboards or from files.
-The shell gets started when the user logs in or start the terminal.
+A shell is a special user program that provides an interface to the user to use operating system services.
+Shell accepts human-readable commands from the user and converts them into something which the kernel can understand.
+It is a command language interpreter that executes commands read from input devices such as keyboards or from files.
+The shell gets started when the user logs in or starts the terminal.

 1).
 Displaying the file contents on the terminal:

 - cat: It is generally used to concatenate the files.
 It gives the output on the standard output.

 - more: It is a filter for paging through text one screenful at a time.

 - less: It is used to viewing the files instead of opening the file.Similar to more command but it allows backward as well as forward movement.

 - head : Used to print the first N lines of a file.
 It accepts N as input and the default value of N is 10.